artsy/artsy.github.io/_posts/2019-05-06-technical-writing-for-teams.markdown

 their goals.
 At two reminders, I'd offer to stop reminding them if it wasn't helpful.
 After five or so reminders, with no progress, I'd quietly drop them from my OmniFocus list.
 No shame.

-It might sound like a lot of work, but it's actually just a few very small things recurring tasks.
+It might sound like a lot of work, but it's actually just a few small recurring tasks.
 With a little care and the right system for managing my own time, I might spend 10 minutes a week following up with people.
 The important part is just caring about the person and their knowledge-sharing goals (whatever they are).

 I would estimate that my success rate was about 50%.
 That's pretty great, actually!
 Some blog posts just didn't go anywhere, and that's okay.
 Everyone is busy.
 Some were months-long journeys that _did_ eventually get posted.
 But